 Learn How to Legally Grow Weed in California

 Are you interested in learning how to get started growing weed from the comfort of your home?
-Whether you want to grow indoors or outdoors in California, Cannabis Training University’s online marijuana training program provides you a step-by-step guide on growing weed.
+Whether you want to grow indoors or outdoors, Cannabis Training University’s online marijuana training programs provides you a step-by-step guide on growing weed.
 Whether you need a course in marijuana 101 or are ready to learn in-depth techniques about cannabis growing we have you covered.

 Even if you've never gardened before, our curriculum breaks down the science of cultivation and the cannabis plants.
 Plus, additional courses give you the knowledge to make your own cannabis edibles, topicals, and even start your cannabis career.